ylashin/HadoopPD/readme/spark-streaming-part3.md

 6. Wait for a while and keep an eye on the shell window, you will notice every 30 seconds a batch of hashtags/counts appears.
 The hashtags will be in many languages

     ![hashtags](../images/spark-streaming-03-output-tweets.png)

+7. To close the application simple press Ctrl+C. If you do not see any tweets appearing in the console, you can decrease the threshold we picked to dispaly trending tweets which is 10.
+Make it 5 or even 1 in the source code and compile and try again.

 ## End of Part 3